LucHermitte/local_vimrc/README.md

 - `g:local_vimrc` variable specifies the filenames and filepaths to be searched.
 The default is `"_vimrc_local.vim"`.
 It can contain a list (`:h List`) of pathnames, or a simple string.
-  It's meants to contain something that'll be relative to your current project root.
+  It's meant to contain something that'll be relative to your current project root.
   This can contain a directory or list of directories.
 In that case, in order to find any file named `_vimrc_local.vim` in directories named `.config/` at